spryker/spryker-docs/docs/aop/user/apps/payone.md

 When customers pay with a credit card (with optional support of 3DS), the flow is as follows:

-1. The customer provides their credit card payment credentials and pays the required amount for the placed order.
+1. Customer provides their credit card payment credentials and pays the required amount for the placed order.
 2. The customer's credit card data is validated.
-3. The customer receives a payment message, whether the payment or authorization was successful.
+3. Customer receives a payment message, whether the payment or authorization was successful.

 When paying with a credit card, customers can do the following: